A sweet, twisted fix for metalheads, artists, and Horror junkies.

 — Sean Byrne

 Andy Canny, Byrne’s editor, also deserves a round of applause.
 His editing in this film is just SUPERB.
 At 79 minutes, one wouldn’t expect a slow-burn, but it wasn’t moving hurriedly either.
 I read everywhere that the film’s pacing was too fast, but I felt the opposite–everything felt natural–just right.
-One of my favorite parts is the juxtaposition of the scene where Jesse dabs his paintbrushes in red paint together with the scene where the Ray’s mop drenches in a child’s fresh blood in the bathtub.
+One of my favorite parts is the juxtaposition of the scene where Jesse dabs his paintbrushes in red paint together with the scene where Ray’s mop drenches in a child’s fresh blood in the bathtub.
 Wow.
 The energy in that scene was just so terrifyingly… magnetic.
-Meanwhile, the dark reds, murky greens, and moldy blues of the cinematography also gave flesh to the looming evil presence around the characters–all thanks to Cinematographer Simon Chapman.
+Meanwhile, the dark reds, murky greens, and moody blues of the cinematography also gave flesh to the looming evil presence around the characters–all thanks to Cinematographer Simon Chapman.

 Some of my favorite shots:

 With no doubt, this film has the creeps and most importantly, the heart.
 No monsters and ghouls are visible in this film, but when the credits roll, it made me think about the true form of evil–as what other great horror flicks have persistently depicted.
 The Devil’s Candy is indeed a game-changer who knew the rules well before trying to break them.
-The metal soundtrack from Metallica, Slayer, and Pantera will surely leave you grasping for air as a very rewarding climax explodes in the end.
+The metal soundtrack from Metallica, Slayer, and Pantera will surely leave you gasping for air as a very rewarding climax explodes in the end.